Trade with soil and fertiliser

 Trade with soil and growing media within the EU

 For trade within the EU, no particular plant health rules apply when trading with soil or growing media.
 You are thus allowed to bring into and sell to another EU Member State, and no specific certificate is required to certify that the soil or the growing medium is free of plant pests.
-Bear in mind, however, to be attentive to any outbreaks anywhere, so that you do not take the risk of spreading quarantine pests.
+Bear in mind, however, to be attentive to any outbreaks with quarantine pests.
+In case of an outbreak, there may be restrictions for that area, to eliminate the risk of spreading quarantine pests.
 It is your responsibility to ensure that the soil does not contain any quarantine pests.
-Quarantine pests are plant pests which have not yet spread within the EU and which may have unacceptable environmental, financial or social consequences if they do spread.
+Quarantine pests are plant pests which have not yet spread within the EU and which may have unacceptable environmental, economic or social consequences if they do spread.

 Export of soil or growing media to countries outside the EU